-- Holding your baby during a crying episode can sometimes help, as can wrapping them snugly in a blanket or baby sling.
+- Holding your baby during a crying episode, and wrapping them snugly in a blanket or baby sling.

-- Try soothing techniques such as baby massage, gentle rocking or patting
+- Try soothing techniques such as baby massage, gentle rocking or patting, or a warm bath.

 - Talk to a doctor or other health professional.